astral-sh/ruff/README.md

   `directory`).
 Note that these paths are relative to the project root (e.g., the directory containing your `pyproject.toml`).

+For more information on the glob syntax, refer to the [`globset` documentation](https://docs.rs/globset/latest/globset/#syntax).

 Note that you'll typically want to use [`extend-exclude`](#extend-exclude) to modify the excluded paths.